matomo-org/plugin-MarketingCampaignsReporting/README.md

 ## Changelog

+ * 4.1.0 (Nov 10th 2020) Additional dimensions for campaign group and placement
  * 4.0.0 (July 29th 2020) Compatibility with Matomo 4 and translation updates
  * 3.1.1 (June 18th 2018) Rebrand and translation updates
  * 3.1.0 (Sept 5th 2017) Show campaign information in visitor log and profile